 The ultimate technology is not that of external machines and computers but arises through mastering the powers of our own awareness and prana, such as the great Yogis and Rishis have been able to achieve.

 When people today learn about India’s ancient Vedas they discover a tradition over 5,000 years old, guided by illumined seers living in harmony with nature, chanting arcane mantras, and performing mysterious fire rituals.
-This modern image of the Vedic world appears fascinating but is also difficult to understand, suggesting to some a mystical fantasy more than any deeper reality.
+This modern image of the Vedic world appears fascinating but is also difficult to understand, suggesting a mystical fantasy more than any deeper reality.

 Yet, this poignant image of the Vedic living is an introduction into a radically different worldview than our current high-tech society, invoking a cosmic vision that takes us beyond time and space to the origins of the universe much like modern physics, but in an experiential way within our own consciousness.